Chart Color Schemes

 Port Willunga has 14 active public transport stops operating within its boundaries.
 These stops are served by a mix of buses running along six individual routes.
 Together, these routes facilitate 311 weekly passenger trips.

-The accessibility of transport in Port Willunga is rated excellent, with residents typically located just 184 meters from the nearest transport stop.
-The service frequency averages 44 trips per day across all routes, which equates to approximately 22 weekly trips per individual stop.
+The accessibility of transport in Port Willunga is rated as excellent, with residents typically located 184 meters from the nearest transport stop.
+On average, service frequency across all routes amounts to 44 trips per day, equating to approximately 22 weekly trips per individual stop.

 Frequently Asked Questions - Transport